wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 ~~A runtime that generates content on each request using fixed templates.~~

 - ~~PHP + MySQL are the canonical example of this: Put some text or HTML into a database, then recall that text with a script at runtime to serve a page.
 The database layer isn't strictly necessary, any runtime that chooses content dynamically.
 PHPMyAdmin is your admin page.~~
-- Importantly, the templates are static.
+- Templates do not change dynamically between deploys.
 Editable templates earn you two extra layers (see below.)
 - *How* the content changes is crucially not defined in this setup.
-This type of application will typically _pull_ data from a source without ever writing data back to it.
+This type of application will _pull_ data from a source without ever writing data back to it.
 - Certain runtime-driven content can change without a **deployment** but the template that establishes the frame around the content is static, changes require a deployment.
 - Geocities lives here in spirit.
 It blurred the line between a Layers 2 and 3, but never approached the additional complexity of Layer 4.
 - Statically generated documentation sites are a good example of this: many different articles, stored separately and then used to generate HTML.
 	- There might be a database in the picture, often only accessed once to generate the content.
 Those familiar with static site generators know this as the "build step."
-- This website.
+- This website is a Layer 2 application.

 Our little table gets bigger!
 You can very much think of Templates as an outgrowth of Static content, so a new cell has been added to the right: